 Judit Varga – short bio

-Her compositions have been played in such prestigious festivals and concert halls as Wien Modern, the Hungarian State Opera House, Cité de la musique Paris, Juilliard School of Music in New York, Budapest Autumn Festival, Mini Festival, Konzerthaus and Musikverein Wien, Muffathalle München, Warsaw Autumn.
+Her compositions, in which she combines the classical tradition with the most up-to-date experimental currents, are performed in such prestigious festivals and concert halls as Wien Modern, the Hungarian State Opera House, Cité de la musique Paris, Juilliard School of Music in New York, Elbphilharmonie in Hamburg, the Budapest Autumn Festival, Mini Festival, Konzerthaus and Musikverein Wien, Muffathalle München, and Warsaw Autumn.

-In 2016, on the 60th anniversary of the 1956 revolution, the Hungarian State Opera commissioned and premiered her opera: Love (Szerelem) in Budapest with great success.
-The piece was the winner for adaptation of the film with the identical title: Szerelem by Tibor Déry- Károly Makk- Péter Bacsó.
+In 2016, on the occasion of the 60th anniversary of the 1956 revolution, the Hungarian State Opera commissioned and premiered her opera Love in Budapest with great success.
+In 2019, she was awarded with the TONALi19 composer prize for her solo piano piece Pendulum that premiered at the Elbphilharmonie in the same year.